piero-g/almadl-journals-layout/README.md

 List of the files:

 - `AlmaDL-journalStyleSheet.scss`: a SCSS file to generate the CSS with
+- `./lib/_default.scss`: a SCSS collection of default values of available parameters
+- `./lib/_fulltext-html.scss`: a SCSS portion for html galleys (ignored by default)
 - `_journalTest.scss`: the template with the customizations for a single journal

 Requirements: